estromlund/estromlund.github.com/blog/_posts/2015-05-06-uikonfers-guide-to-berlin.md

 Berlin has a very international food scene.
 That said, there are a few German specialties that I recommend trying:

 - Schnitzel: You probably know this one.
 It's (typically) pork, hammered thin, breaded and fried.
 Usually served with Bratkartoffeln (fried potatoes), or potato salad.
-Note: *wiener*schnitzel is a specific kind of schnitzel from Vienna and is made from veal.
+Note: *wiener*schnitzel is a specific kind of schnitzel from Vienna and is made from veal then served plain with a lemon.
 There are many other kinds of schnitzel.
 Try them all :)

-- Currywurst: A specialty from Berlin, this is basically a bratwurst (sausage), cut up then covered with a curry-ketchup sauce.
+- Currywurst: A specialty from Berlin, this is basically a bratwurst (sausage), cut up then smothered with a curry-ketchup sauce.
 Often served with french fries ("pommes").

 - Döner: This Turkish specialty is as Turkish as the burrito is Mexican.
 It is found everywhere, and is typically best eaten after 2am.

 - Spargel (asparagus): UIKonf is right in the middle of Spargel season, which, yes, is [a thing](http://www.slowtravelberlin.com/seasonal-recipes-may-2013/).
 I suggest trying a dish with the white asparagus ("weißer Spargel") -- typically this is served wrapped in ham, next to potatoes, and all coated in hollandaise sauce.
 What's not to like?!

+If you want to experience some over-the-top, Bavarian-style food and drink (minimum beer size: 0.5L), go to [Hofbräu](http://www.hofbraeuhaus-berlin.de/) near Alexanderplatz.
+This is *not* typical Berlin, but it is fun.

 Beyond these, you can also eat pretty much any food in Berlin (except good Mexican food).
 In fact, sometimes it can be hard to find a good "German" meal in Berlin.